 Kalman is currently a Salesforce Solutions Architect for the University of Colorado.
 He is on the COE team that manages the Enterprise Instance of salesforce – operating out of the central OIT Department in Boulder.
 He has been building custom solutions for the nonprofit and higher ed verticals since 2010.
 Kalman founded the Denver Nonprofit User Group, he is an active member of the Power of US HUB, and a salesforce MVP.
 Kalman holds Sales Cloud and System Administrator salesforce certifications.
 He is a Detroit native, received his undergraduate degree from Eastern Michigan University and a masters from the University of Denver.
 Kalman enjoys collaborating and knowledge sharing with other higher ed professionals.

 Amir is the Special Assistant to the President for Strategic Planning and Implementation at Lafayette College.
 Amir provides support for the ongoing implementation of the College’s strategic plan, aimed at increasing affordability and distinction through growth, as well as other special projects.
 Amir joined Lafayette College from the Lehigh university where he served as the director of strategy and analytics in the office of Economic Engagement.
-Prior to Lehigh, Amir worked at Santa Clara University’s School of Law as the Director of Stewardship.
-Amir has also worked internationally for an education technology non-profit and with American University’s Washington College of Law as the associate director of continuing legal education.
+Prior to Lehigh, Amir worked at Santa Clara University’s School of Law as the director of stewardship and at American University’s Washington College of Law as the associate director of continuing legal education.
 As a certified Salesforce administrator and lover of all things that drive efficiency he is always willing to talk to new Salesforce community members about getting started and thinking about adoption and scaling strategies.
 He is currently working with other higher-ed members on group project to build a community-inspired data set built on an extended HEDA model.
 Amir has a bachelor’s degree in International Relations and a master’s degree in Conflict Resolution and Global Education from American University.
 Amir is married to his brilliant wife Jess Tejani and they have one young son, Tobin.

 Chris Tompkins, Indiana University